About me

 Born 1989, Canterbury.
 Cardiff Metropolitan University: Illustration BA(Hons) University of South Wales; Fine Art.
 Erasmus at Faculdade de Belas-Artes da Universidade de Lisboa: Oil painting and geometry.
 Parallel careers in Outdoor Education for ten years, full-time artist since 2017.

-In my late twenties I discovered that I was autistic and decided to make some drastic changes in my life, I quit my career and moved to the coast to persue my life as an artist and live on the coast, surfing, climbing, running and making art.
+In my late twenties I discovered that I was autistic and decided to make some changes in my life, I quit my career and moved to the coast to pursue my life as an artist and live on the coast, surfing, climbing, running and making art.
+Working as an artist allows me to manage the difficulties of my sensory disability and I feel very grateful.

 Exhibitions and awards